Love Your Watershed Pizza Party

 Our 2026 lineup is officially set.
 If this festival hits the way we think it will, we’d love to open things up to more artists in future years—stay tuned.

 Kinda?!
 For our first year, we’re prioritizing space for longtime partners and environmentally focused nonprofits.
 Once we know how many spots are left, we’ll reach out to additional potential vendors.
 Want to be considered?
-Sign up for updates here and sure to check ‘Becoming a Festival Vendor.’
+Fill out this form.

 Yes—and we’d love your help!
 Volunteers will play a big role in making the festival run smoothly, from guiding guests to supporting recycling efforts.
 Interested?
 Fill out this form.
 We’ll be in touch soon with details.